farrandi/farrandi/README.md

 ✨ I also contributed to several open source projects like: spaCy, Sci-spaCy, and MlFlow

-🏀 I enjoy playing basketball, volleyball, badminton, and watching F1
+🏀 I enjoy playing basketball, soccer, badminton, and watching F1